ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **History**

-Grid was a successor to Mist, removing the wallet, but adding the ability to host nodes of multiple protocols.
+Grid could be seen as a successor to Mist, also a standalone, Javascript-based desktop app which included a Geth node.
+Grid removed the wallet aspect, and added a plugin-style approach for running different kinds of nodes.

 **Alternatives**